homebridge-simplisafe3/homebridge-simplisafe3/README.md

 Add this parameter in case you have multiple protected locations or accounts with SimpliSafe.
 The `subscriptionId` can be found at the bottom of your base unit.

 #### `persistAccessories`
-Type: boolean (default `true`)
+Type: boolean (default `false`)

-By default, the plugin won't remove old accessories from the Home app.
-This is to avoid caching issues causing you to lose all your scenes & automations configurations.
-If you do want to remove old accessories, set this to `false`.
+By default, the plugin will remove old accessories that no longer exist in SimpliSafe from the Home app.
+If you are running into issues with your accessories randomly disappearing from Home, and you don't want to remove old accessories, set this to `true`.

 #### `resetSimpliSafeId`
 Type: boolean (default `false`)